p91g/patrick-moore.github.io/_pages/about.md

 I particularly enjoy bringing data to life visually, whether that be a dashboard, an interactive map or exploring a plotting library.
 This passion for visualisation enhances my ability to communicate complex spatial patterns and relationships effectively.

 While my focus is on transport systems, I've also had exposure to diverse projects, such as building a network intrusion classifier using deep learning.
-This breadth of experience has enhanced my adaptability and problem-solving skills.
+This breadth of experience has enhanced my adaptability to solve problems across a range of domains.

 I primarily work with Python for geo-spatial data wrangling and machine learning, complemented by R for statistical modelling.
 This combination allows me to leverage the strengths of both languages to tackle different projects.